w4t3rcs/spring-boot-python-executor/SECURITY.md

 - **Logs, stack traces, configuration files** (masked for secrets where appropriate).
 - **Any mitigation or workaround** you believe is relevant.

 We treat sensitive attachments as confidential.
-If you need to send large files, ask first and we will provide guidance.
+If you need to send large files, ask first, and we will provide guidance.

 ---